What is enterprise data security?

 Determine potential risks

-When developing a data security strategy, you should determine the level of potential risk your organization has to bear through.
+When developing a data security strategy, you should determine the level of potential risk your organization is subject to.
 You may want to ask yourself questions like:

 - Does your organization handle a high volume of sensitive data?